MrMoneyDeveloper/Girlfriend-Website/README.md

 ## Overview

 This project is a **single-page web celebration** created for **Klerissa Sadasivan**’s special day.
 It is a static site (no back-end) built to highlight cherished memories, inside jokes, and the qualities that make Klerissa special.
-The page is composed of eight distinct sections (from a hero banner to a final call-to-action), each featuring engaging text and an image, with dynamic animations to bring the content to life.
+The page is composed of six distinct sections (from a hero banner to a gallery), each featuring engaging text and an image, with dynamic animations to bring the content to life.
 The site has been deployed on GitHub Pages for easy sharing and access.

 **Key objectives of the site:**